Ithirahad/StarMade-Guides/docs/02-ships/03-reactors.md

 ## How Much to Build

-Only the first 10 **Reactor Power** modules do not require stabilization.
-After the first 10 modules, a balanced reactor has **equal numbers** of Reactor Power and Reactor Stabilizers, which achieves 100% stabilization.
+Only the first 10 **Reactor Power** modules will have 100% stabilization without any external Stabilizers.
+After the first 10 modules, a balanced reactor has **equal numbers** of Reactor Power and Reactor Stabilizers, in order to reach 100% stabilization.
 You can monitor your stabilization percentage in the ship's stats panel.

-> **Tip:** Always aim for 100% stabilization.
-Non-stabilized Power Reactor blocks will not provide any energy!

 ```svg
 <svg width="640" height="330" viewBox="0 0 640 330" xmlns="http://www.w3.org/2000/svg" font-family="sans-serif">